Jovan Atanacković: Life

 On 25 August Jovan was appointed chief of the Internal Section of the Operative Division of the Main General Staff.
 He was then named chief of History and Archive Division of the Main General Staff on 27 March 1889, and remained on that duty until 10 February 1893 when he became commander of the Timok Division Area.
 On 2 September 1894, he was appointed chief of General Military Division of the Ministry of Defense.
 While he was on that duty, in the period 1894-1896, he was the editor of the Official Military Gazette.
 He was named assistant and acting chief of the Main General Staff on 18 March 1897.
 After that, on 1 February 1899, he was appointed commander of the Belgrade Fortress and he remained on that duty until 25 May that year.
 At the same time, he was appointed president of the Artillery Committee.

 From 11 October 1897 he was minister of civil engineering in the Cabinet of Vladan Đorđević.
 He remained in that position until 22 January 1899, when he retired.
 He returned to that position on 25 May and remained there until he was appointed Minister of Defense in December that year.
 With the reconstruction of the Cabinet of Vladan Đorđević, after the death of Dragomir Vučković on 10 December 1899, he was named Minister of Defense until 12 July 1900.
 On 12 July 1900, he retired for the first time, but on 20 November 1902, he was reactivated and appointed infantry inspector of the Ministry of Defense.
 Seven days after this appointment, he also became a member of the Higher Military Council.

 After the May Coup (Serbia) which was carried out on 29 May 1903, in the Cabinet of Jovan Avakumović, from 29 May 1903 until 12 July 1903, he was reappointed Minister of Defense.
 He was at the same duty in the Cabinet of Jovan Avakumović from 12 July until 2 August 1903, when he resigned.

-After he left the duty of the minister of defence, on 8 August, he was appointed Chancellor of Royal Decorations and he remained on that duty until 31 March 1906, when he was retired for the second time, this time upon his own request.
+After he left the duty of the minister of defence, on 8 August, he was appointed Chancellor of Royal Decorations.
+At about the same time he became a member of the Serbian Committee (Српски комитет) which was established in September 1903 in Belgrade, by the combined Central Boards of Belgrade, Vranje, Skopje and Bitola.
+There he was elected president of the Central Board of Belgrade.
+He remained on that duty until 31 March 1906, when he was retired for the second time, this time upon his own request.
 During the war in 1912, as reserve general, he was mobilized and made a delegate of the Serbian Government with King Nikola Petrović and the Montenegrin Supreme Command.
 He remained a delegate until his return to Serbia in December 1913, when he was appointed Chancellor of Royal Decorations for the second time.